Toasted-ctrl/ai_api/README.md

 > A unified API gateway for multiple LLM providers.

 This project intends to build an "Artificial Intelligence API" (AIA), which will serve as an API gateway to multiple LLM providers.
-Currently the following LLM Providers are supported: Ollama, Anthropic and Melious.
-I'll likely add OpenAI and Google as well.
+The goal is to make an easy to integrate unified API, which could easily be self-hosted on low-power hardware.

 ## Features
 - Login support (Google OAuth2) for Applications intended to serve multiple users.